Doug Bochtler: Coaching career

 Bochtler was inspired by his experiences with the Edmonton Trappers to venture into coaching after his playing career ended.
 In December 2010, he was hired as the pitching coach for the Yakima Bears.
 In 2013 and 2014, he coached for the Missoula Osprey and South Bend Silver Hawks respectively.
 In 2015, he served as the pitching coach for the Kane County Cougars.
 The following offseason, he was named the bullpen coach for the Padres.
 Bochtler was replaced by coach Ben Fritz on the San Diego staff when new manager Jayce Tingler was hired following the 2019 season.
 He was named the pitching coach of the Toledo Mud Hens prior to the 2021 season.
 Bochtler was added to the Detroit Tigers coaching staff temporarily at the start of the 2021 season when Detroit pitching coach Chris Fetter tested positive for COVID-19.
+In 2022, he returned to Triple-A Toledo Mud Hens as pitching coach.

 Personal life

 Bochtler did not drink alcohol during his Major League career because he felt he needed whatever competitive advantage his teetotalism might offer.
 In March 2001, Bochtler learned that his wife had been diagnosed with skin cancer.
 As of June 2010, Bochtler was a member of the Fellowship of Christian Athletes.